-You’ll feel lucky to wear this 2.90 ct. t.w. multi-stone lizard necklace, the ancient Greek symbol of good fortune.
+You'll feel lucky to wear this 2.90 ct. t.w. multi-stone lizard pendant necklace, the ancient Greek symbol of good fortune.
 Features round peridot, rhodolite garnet, blue topaz, amethyst, citrine and morganite with marquise black spinel as the eyes.
-Textured sterling silver necklace.
+Suspends from a rope chain with a springring clasp.
+Textured sterling silver pendant necklace.

 2 1/4 inches